beken/MLOpsMLR/README.md

-This repository includes appendix for the paper titled "A Multivocal Literature Review on MLOps: Overview, Solutions and Challenges".
+This repository includes an appendix for the paper titled "A Multivocal Review of MLOps Practices, Challenges and Open Issues".